-Many people are surprised to learn that you need a conveyancer or solicitor not only when you are buying a house, but also when you are selling.
-This is because all of the same legal processes to be completed when buying must also be performed when selling your home.
+Many people are surprised to learn that you need a conveyancer/solicitor not only when you are buying a house, but also when you are selling.
+The legal processes that need to be completed when buying also need to be performed when it comes time to sell.

-You should put aside about $800 for these costs.
+You should put aside about $800 to pay a conveyancer or solicitor.

-These fees vary between institutions and home loan terms, but around $1,000 is a good rule of thumb.
+These fees vary between banks and home loan terms, but you can expect a fee of approximately $1,000.

-Once you sell your home you, naturally you have to move out, so you should always include the cost of moving all your furniture and belongings in your budget.
+After you sell your house, it’ll inevitably be time to get moving, so you’ll need to consider the cost of transporting all your furniture and belongings in your budget.

-You can also refine your search by using our SmartSearch tool, which uses your answers to questions to intelligently match your needs to the most suitable agents.
+You can also refine your search by using our SmartSearch tool, which uses your answers to a few quick questions to match your needs to the most suitable agents.